VM-Chinese-translate-group/MCE2/README.md

 The current `CNPack` folders are placeholder, and this repo contain the Paratranz synchronization workflow.
 The action has been disabled, and the repository has not configured the relevant environment variables and tokens, which need to be filled in after the start of construction.
 In addition, maintainer need to modify the data in the README.

+Currently, `Source` contains mods made on the [author's home page](https://www.curseforge.com/members/adam98991/projects) of several modpacks that have been confirmed: Milkable Creepers, Eerie Nightmares, The Great Below (Confirm add)

 In addition, `Mod Tr` is a quest and mod language file passed on by Adam 2 years ago, but I am afraid that it is very different from the current content,